anilech/oracle_directory_transfer/README.md

 SQL> exit
 ```

-It is impossible to run it from command line using standard `@` option.
+It is impossible to run it from command line using the standard `@` option.
 So if you need to run it that way, you can use pipe:
 ```
 C:\>echo script sqlcl_ora_dir_download.js -d ORADIR -f dump.dmp -o | sql -l -s usr/pwd@db